 He hesitates to call Brunswick Aces gin though, preferring to say it is “inspired by” gin.

 “We take inspiration from the flavour profiles in gins, and we take inspiration from the processes,” he says.
 “We realised how fantastic the product was and how it delivered exactly what we were looking for … just without the alcohol.”

-For drinkers who aren’t strictly teetotal, Lawrence suggests pairing it with regular gin to create a lower alcohol Negroni or gin and tonic.
+A 700ml bottle will set you back $50, and for drinkers who aren’t strictly teetotal, Lawrence suggests pairing it with regular gin to create a lower alcohol Negroni or gin and tonic.

 The drink is available in two varieties, named after suits in a deck of cards.
 Spades is “earthy with a fresh green flavour”, and Hearts, which started out as a Christmas special, leads with cinnamon on the nose and delicate lime and coriander underneath.

 “There’s a lot of times when life means you don’t want to consume alcohol,” Lawrence says.
 “Why should you have to choose between beautiful flavours and [staying sober]?”